754110 Quality management II

 - Method comparisons, ring trials and reference materials

 - Previous knowledge expected

 - Objective (expected results of study and acquired competences)

-The participants can explain terms like Computer Integrated Manufacturing, Computer Aided Quality Management, they know the objectives and functionalities of process control systems and Laboratory Information systems.
-They can explain the requirements on computerized systems for data integrity and safety.
+You know terms such as Computer Integrated Manufacturing, Computer Aided Quality Management, the tasks and functionality of process control systems and laboratory information systems.
+You know about the requirements regarding data integrity and data security when using computers.